friendsincode/ELS-Plus/README.md

 # ELS-Plus

-See: https://github.com/ejb1123/ELS-Plus/issues to submit an issue.
-It is important that if you test ELS for FiveM that you submit issues so that we may work to resolve these.
+See: https://github.com/friendsincode/ELS-Plus/issues to submit an issue or use our discord here: .
+It is important that if you test ELS Plus for FiveM that you submit issues so that we may work to resolve these.
 Here's some things to consider:

-- ELS vehicles are not yet supported.
+- ELS vehicles are fully supported.
-- Lights are in progress.
-Currently sync is not working but you are able to use lights.
+- Full VCF parsing so you can totally customize vehicles.
 - Custom cars will require VCF files to be created by following the [How to add custom Vehicles](#how-to-add-els-vehicles-to-els-fivem) section.
 - You can spawn a vehicle using /elscar {model}
-- You can obtain a list of the vehicles ELS has detected by typing /elslist and pressing F8 to view console.
+- You can obtain a list of the vehicles ELS has detected by typing /elslist and pressing F8 to view console.(Plans to make menu in progress :D)